 For this reason, professional roof maintenance is vital to your roofing system, as it ensures that your roof will perform well, protect your family and reach its life expectancy.
-A roofing contractor in Pensacola, FL, can inspect your roof, looking for damage caused by the sun, rain, mold, condensation, high winds or debris.
+A roofing contractor in Florida can inspect your roof, looking for damage caused by the sun, rain, mold, condensation, high winds, or debris.
 Below are eight things that can cause roof damage.

 Ultraviolet radiation (UV rays) is part of the spectrum of light we get from the sun.
 They can do a considerable amount of damage to your roof.
 The damage is similar to sunburn and cancer on your skin.
 Those same harmful rays beat down on your roof every day for years.